larlin/makerlabel/README.txt

     django-model-utils
     Lot's of latex packages:
         xcolor, array, inputenc, caption, adjustbox, wrapfig, geometry, isodate, parskip

+Tweaks:

+    Debian by default runs apache in a LANG=C enviroment.
+    To fix this change the row with LANG=C /etc/apache2/envvars to LANG=en_US.UTF-8 or some other UTF-8 enviroment.

 Start:
     Make sure dependecies are installed on the system.